-Hemolysis refers to the damage of red blood cells leading to the release of intracellular erythrocyte content into blood plasma.
 Erythrocytes comprise approximately 45% of whole blood by volume.
-When hemolysis occurs in vivo, it can lead to anemia, jaundice and other pathological conditions which could become life threatening.
-Hemoglobin is a dominant intracellular protein of erythrocytes.
-It plays a key role in carrying oxygen to other cells and tissues.
-However, extracellular hemoglobin released upon hemolysis is toxic and may affect vascular, myocardial, renal and central nervous system tissues.
-Therefore, all medical devices and drugs which come into contact with blood are required to be tested for potential hemolytic properties.
+Hemolysis refers to the damage of red blood cells leading to the release of erythrocyte intracellular content into blood plasma.
+When it occurs, in vivo hemolysis can lead to anemia, jaundice and other pathological conditions, which may become life threatening.
+Hemoglobin is a dominant protein carried by erythrocytes.
+When it is contained inside the cell it plays a key role in carrying oxygen to other cells and tissues.
+However, extracellular hemoglobin is toxic and may affect vascular, myocardial, renal and central nervous system functions.
+Therefore, all medical devices and drugs which come in contact with blood are required to be tested for potential hemolytic properties.